aubble/goTunneLS/README.md

 ####[Example](#example-1)
 An easy to follow example to understand how the program works.
 Works along side the included config.json file.

-**If you're a newbie, read all of the documentation I've wrote specifically for you to get you to understand!**
+**If you're a newbie, read all of the documentation I've wrote specifically for you to get you to not only use it effectivley but also understand how it works!**

 ## How it works